United Security Bancshares (UBFO) To Go Ex-Dividend on October 7th

 Analyst Ratings Changes

 Separately, StockNews.com began coverage on United Security Bancshares in a research note on Tuesday.
-They issued a “hold” rating on the stock.
+They issued a “hold” rating for the company.

 United Security Bancshares Company Profile